What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 1. Extract Standardization Specified % mesembrine or total alkaloids “Proprietary blend” with no details

-2. Manufacturing cGMP-certified facility, US-made preferred No manufacturing information provided
+2. Manufacturing cGMP facility, clear location No manufacturing info

-4. Ingredient Transparency Clear sourcing, minimal fillers Long list of unnecessary additives
+4. Ingredient Transparency Clear sourcing, minimal fillers Long additive list

-5. Dosage per Serving Clearly stated mg per capsule/serving Vague or missing dosage information
+5. Dosage per Serving Clearly stated mg per serving Vague or missing dosage

-6. Brand Reputation Transparent company, verified reviews Exaggerated claims, no customer feedback
+6. Brand Reputation Transparent company, real reviews Exaggerated claims / sketchy branding

 Safety & Responsible Use